GitSyedUmar/GitPrograms/README.md

-- 👋 Hi, I’m @GitSyedUmar
+- Hi, I’m @GitSyedUmar
-- 👀 I’m interested in Machine Learning.
+- I’m interested in Data Science.
-- 🌱 I’m currently learning Data Science.
+- I’m currently learning Android Studio.
+- I'm moderately proficient in Java Programming Language.

 <!---
 GitSyedUmar/GitSyedUmar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.